 Proteomics is the term used to describe the detailed characterisation of proteins within cells and tissues, and this module begins by describing the latest proteomic technologies.
 It then gives some examples of how these proteomic approaches can solve both fundamental and applied problems across a range of biological disciplines, including vaccine development.
 The second half of the module introduces cutting edge technologies capable of solving detailed, fine structures of proteins, and describes how the knowledge of protein structure can help explain the function of specific systems such as cellular energy production, ion channels and receptor signalling.

-A. Understand and compare the latest technologies used for extraction, enrichment and analysis of proteins.
-A critical commentary on the pros and cons of the methods and their limitations for proteins of different characteristics.
-Design and create, with justification, a protocol to purify a protein from a natural source using knowledge learnt in the lectures.
+A. Define and explain the latest technologies used for extraction, enrichment and analysis of proteins.
+Produce a critical commentary on the pros and cons of the methods and their limitations for proteins of different characteristics.
+Evaluate, design and create, with justification, a protocol to purify a protein from a natural source using knowledge learnt in the lectures.

-B. Discuss how proteomics-based approaches can be used to study fundamental and applied biological problems, such as vaccine development.
+B. Evaluate how proteomics-based approaches can be used to study fundamental and applied biological problems, such as vaccine development.

-C. Analyse the different methods of analysis for post-translational modifications of proteins and their implications for cell function.
+C. Evaluate and contrast the different methods of analysis for post-translational modifications of proteins and their implications for cell function.
 Compare and contrast the different methods using specific examples from the literature.

-E. Appraise and discuss how knowledge of protein structure can be used to explain function, in particular the structural basis of receptor signalling and the function of molecular 'motors' such as ATP synthase.
+E. Appraise and discuss how knowledge of protein structure can be used to explain function using a variety of well-studied proteins complexes.

 Key topics will be introduced through standard lectures, supported by materials on VITAL and other web-based resources.
 Additionally, practical demonstrations and workshops will aid learning.
 Students will be guided to key articles in the literature (original papers and review articles) and be expected to use this material to supplement their independent learning.
 A key principle of this module will be both the understanding and application of techniques in proteomics research, and at regular intervals both formative and summative assessment exercises will test knowledge and ability to solve problems.